cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ### Using Cyber: other bridges
 We already learned that cyber.page is one bridge and others exist.
 We even learned to conenct to Cyber via these bridges and even played with some of their capbalities.
 Let's explore the other features these bridges have to offer:

+#### Keplr
+An Chrome and a Firefox, a-la Metamask extension for Cosmos-based chains that allows to manage wallets, send and recieve tokens and manage staking.
+Learn [how to use it](https://medium.com/everett-protocol/introducing-keplr-an-interchain-wallet-for-cosmos-applications-a260aac64eaa)

 #### cyb\~Virus
 You already know how to install the extension.
 If you missed it, check it [here](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cybvirus).